Zhongrui-Cao/Atmospheric_Scattering/README.md

 ## Introduction

-In this project, I built upon the volumetric path tracer we implemented in LaJolla to render realistic atmospheric effects.
+In this project, I built upon the volumetric path tracer I implemented in LaJolla to render realistic atmospheric effects.

 I used physically based models and parameters for the earth,